georiot/wordpress-plugin/amazon-link-engine/trunk/readme.txt

 If you’re only interested in giving your international audience a better experience by redirecting them to their local storefront, the Amazon Link Engine is completely free.

 However, if you would like access to advanced reporting features and be able to add your international Associates IDs, you will need to sign up for a Geniuslink account.
-Try it out for [free for 30 days](http://social.geni.us/ALESignup).
+[Try it out for free](http://social.geni.us/ALESignup).
 Learn more about our [fair and transparent pricing](http://social.geni.us/ALEPricing).

 Please note: By default, Geniuslink's Associates IDs will be used until you have added your own via the Geniuslink dashboard.
 Please [contact Geniuslink](mailto:hi@geni.us) if you have any questions.

-= Do I need to update the JavaScript myself? =
-No, the A.L.E. plugin is instantly pulled from a remote server each time your page loads, which means that the snippet is always up to date.
-If we update the code from our end, it will instantly be updated on your website upon page load.

 = How do I earn International Commissions? =